So you wanna be a game dev? | CBC News

 In the winter of 2002, Wayne's mother Wendy Macleod was in a car wreck which left her severely injured.
 She lost mobility in her legs, and recovered slowly over the course of Wayne's childhood.

-"During that time I felt alone and found comfort in games," said Wayne, who at seven escaped into the cheery Nintendo game Animal Crossing.
-In the bright game, money falls off trees, animals talk and players receive encouraging letters from their parents.
+"During that time I felt alone and found comfort in games," said Wayne, who at seven escaped into the Nintendo game Animal Crossing.
+In the bright and cheery game, money falls off trees, animals talk and players receive encouraging letters from their parents.

 "When my mother couldn't be there for me, my Animal Crossing mom was sending me love," he reflected.
 "I wanted to make my own games to help others like they helped me."